Link199292/DeepLearningLabs/README.md

 3.4 [Lab3_DA(CIFAR10_STL10)](Lab3_DA(CIFAR10_STL10).ipynb): domain adaptation between CIFAR10 and STL10 datasets.

+4.1 [Lab4](Lab4.ipynb): Recurrent Neural Networks and implementation of a surname's origin classifier.

 -----------

 Some .ipynb files contains LaTEX formatting errors.
 You should be able to solve this by opening them through Google Colab.